 Some patients get worried and wonder if off-label use is safe?
 Yes, in the hands of skilled injectors such as our talented team, off-label use of a product is definitely safe.
 When Botox® was first brought to market, it also was only FDA approved for the “11” lines.
 But the FDA approval process is slow, and our field is known for its innovation.
 This is why injectors have safely used Botox® and other neurotoxins off-label for years.

 Skill of Your Injector is Critical

 Insuring a safe, remarkable, and natural looking result with your injectable procedure is less about choosing the right neurotoxin, and more about choosing the right injector.
 The skill of your injector is critical.
-Having a team that is Board-Certified means that all of us at BCFFR have the training, skill and years of experience to match the right product to your unique anatomy, needs and lifestyle.
+Having a team that is Board-Certified means that all of us at Boston Center for Plastic Surgery have the training, skill and years of experience to match the right product to your unique anatomy, needs and lifestyle.

 See more patients »

 To find out more about Botox®, Jeuveau® or any surgical or non-surgical procedure with

 Dr. Leonard Miller at Boston Center for Plastic Surgery, check out our website or call (617) 735- 8735 to schedule a consultation.